kunal370/kunal370/README.md

 ### Hey there 👋 I'm Kunal Meshram

-Software Engineer
+Diligent, aspirational, and eager to learn.

 Passionate about learning and coding.

 🌱 learning new things

-📫 reach me
+📫 Reach me

 mail id: meshramkunal370@gmail.com